aa-sharma/micro_hydro_bc_III/README.md

 #### Case 2: Transformer Outage

  <img src="outputs/t1_outage.png" width="100%">
-Transformer outage isolates generator from utility though the rest of the grid (HV side) continues to function with stability.
+The simulation convergest, indicating that a ransformer outage isolates the micro-hydro generator from the utility though the rest of the grid (HV side) continues to function with stability.

 #### Case 3: Generator Outage